titolins/conference-central/README.md

     # downside of this approach is having to parse yet another field of the
     # session form and creating the speaker by hand.
     speaker         = messages.MessageField('SpeakerForm', 3)
+    duration        = messages.IntegerField(4)
+    # type of the session (e.g. 'workshop')
+    typeOfSession   = messages.StringField(5)
     # in the form class, we chose to receive the date and time fields (which
-    # are: duration, date and startTime) as string and parse them into python
+    # are: date and startTime) as string and parse them into python
     # date and time objects, respectivelly.
-    duration        = messages.StringField(4)
-    # type of the session (e.g. 'workshop')
-    typeOfSession   = messages.StringField(5)
     date            = messages.StringField(6)
     startTime       = messages.StringField(7)
     # urlsafe of the entity key and the id and name of the conference the